 The machinists work with many types of materials.
 Most of it is aluminum, the basic metal used in aircraft structures and available in a variety of alloys based on strength.
 Other materials commonly used in aircraft modification work are titanium, another lightweight metal but one that resists heat; stainless steel; and chromium-molybdenum steel.

-The largest milling machine in the facility can handle a piece of steel or aluminum that is 60 inches long, 30 inches wide, and 24 inches thick.
+The largest milling machine in the facility can handle a piece of steel or aluminum that is 64 inches long, 32 inches wide, and 30 inches thick.

 One of the most interesting machines in the shop is the Electrical Discharge Machine (EDM).
 It looks like a massive bandsaw.
-Instead of a saw blade, the computerized machine uses a wire carrying an electrical current to cut any material that will conduct electricity.
+Instead of a saw blade, the computerized machine uses a .010 brass wire carrying an electrical current to cut any material that will conduct electricity.
 The electrical discharge burns the metal to make a smooth clean cut while the computerized machine guides the wire automatically, without the aid of a human operator.
-Other new equipment include the Water Jet and a five-axis router.
+Other new equipment includes the Water Jet and a five-axis router.

-A highly modified F-18 called the High Alpha Research Vehicle (HARV) was flown at Dryden with thrust-vectored engine exhaust to help achieve sustained high angles of attack (alpha) while engineers studied the flow of air over the aircraft at the high pitch angles.
-The Dryden Machine Shop created the functional model of the thrust vectoring exhaust nozzles.
+A highly modified F-18 called the High Alpha Research Vehicle (HARV) was flown at Armstrong with thrust-vectored engine exhaust to help achieve sustained high angles of attack (alpha) while engineers studied the flow of air over the aircraft at the high pitch angles.
+The Armstrong Machine Shop created the functional model of the thrust vectoring exhaust nozzles.
 The nozzles were mounted on a non-flying F-18 dubbed the "Iron Bird" that was used to test and validate engineering software ultimately used in the HARV.

 Machine Shop personnel were also involved with the NASA F-16XL laminar flow research aircraft.
-The aircraft's highly modified left wing carries a large titanium panel designed to create smoother air flow over the wing's upper surface to enhance performance.
+The aircraft's highly modified left wing carried a large titanium panel designed to create smoother air flow over the wing's upper surface to enhance performance.
 The project is being carried out by NASA to see if similar laminar flow devices would be feasible on future commercial transports to help lower operating costs.
 To support the big titanium panel and added hardware inside the wing, components to strengthen wing ribs and spars were made by the Machine Shop.

 When the X-29 forward swept wing research aircraft was flown to study high angle of attack flight characteristics, smoke was released from tiny orifices around the nose of the aircraft to plot the flow of air.
-The smoke generator was fabricated in the machine shop.
+The smoke generator was fabricated in the Machine Shop.